Files implementing UDFs must be compiled and installed on the

 DROP FUNCTION statements update

-FUNCTION to add a function that has previously been
+to reinstall a function that has previously been installed.
+To

-FUNCTION.
-You would need to do this, for example, if
+need to do this, for example, if you upgrade to a new version

-you recompile a new version of your function, so that
+function, or you recompile a new version of a function that

 An active function is one that has been loaded with

 CREATE FUNCTION and not removed

 functions are reloaded each time the server starts, unless you

 this case, the server does not load UDFs during startup and